M66B/NetGuard/README.md

 The native code is built as part of the Android Studio project.

 It is expected that you can solve build problems yourself, so there is no support on building.
-If you cannot build yourself, there are prebuilt version of NetGuard available [here](https://github.com/M66B/NetGuard/releases).
+If you cannot build yourself, there are prebuilt versions of NetGuard available [here](https://github.com/M66B/NetGuard/releases).

 *Translating*